rlf-arlut/tmrg/doc/source/triplication.rst

 Using voting error output
 ###################################################

-Until now, we did not care whether any of the triplicated signals was different than others (it is whether an single event upset happened or not).
+Until now, we did not care whether any one of the triplicated signals was different than the other two (it is whether an single event upset happened or not).
-In some cases it may be desirable to have access to that information.
+In some cases, it may be desirable to have access to information about this difference.
-Imagine that you have a part of the circuit which utilizes clock gating, in case of SEU during absence of clock, a voting mechanism is not able to fix the error to restore the proper state in all memory cells.
+Imagine that you have a part of the circuit which utilizes clock gating, in the case of SEU during clock absence, a voting mechanism is not able to fix the error to restore the proper state in all memory cells.
-One can think about using information from the majority voter cell to re-enable the clock for short period of time (one clock cycle) until the error is fixed.
+One can then consider using the information from the majority voter cell to re-enable the clock for a short period of time (one clock cycle) until the error is fixed.

-To do this with TMRG tool, one has to use a dedicated directive ``tmr_error true`` as well as instantiate a net with a specific name ``tmrError``.
+To do this with the TMRG tool, one has to use a dedicated directive ``tmr_error true`` as well as instantiate a net with a specific name ``tmrError``.
-An example below illustrates how it can be done:
+The example below illustrates how this can be done:

 .. literalinclude:: ../../examples/tmrOut01.v
    :language: verilog